Watch: Disney's Frozen officially coming to Kingdom Hearts 3

 Here's the full trailer:

 Yes, it's one more tease for a game we've been anticipating for over a decade.
 (Want to feel old?
-It's been nearly 13 years since Kingdom Hearts II.)
+It's been 12 years since Kingdom Hearts II.)

 But the wait won't last forever.
 Yesterday at E3 2018, Square Enix announced that the game will finally arrive on January 29, 2019.

-And in case you've left the Sony PlayStation camp since the Kingdom Heart II days, you'll be happy to hear the new Kingdom Hearts III will arrive on Xbox One as well.
+And in case you've left the Sony PlayStation camp since the Kingdom Heart II days, you'll be happy to hear that Kingdom Hearts III will arrive on Xbox One as well.

 E3 2018: Everything you need to know